 Since the procedure deals with your own or autologous cells, it has a high acceptance rate by your body.
 We perform two cell-based therapies depending on where your cells are extracted.

-- Minimally Manipulated Adipose Tissue Transplant (MMAT).
-In this process, the cells are extracted from your adipose (fat) tissues.
+• They minimally Manipulated Adipose Tissue Transplant (MMAT).
+During this process, the cells are extracted from your adipose (fat) tissues.
 The best part about MMAT is that the doctor can perform it in multiple locations in the same procedure.

 MMAT and BMAC take about 1.5 to 2 hours to complete.
 The doctor uses live X-rays or Ultrasounds to detect the area causing back pain.